AryanBhimani/Notes-App/README.md

     - Go to the [Firebase Console](https://console.firebase.google.com/).
     - Create a new Firebase project and configure it for both **Android** and **iOS**.
     - Download the configuration files (`google-services.json` for Android and `GoogleService-Info.plist` for iOS).
+- Set up a **Google Gemini API key**:
+    - Go to the [Google Gemini API documentation](https://developers.google.com/gemini) and get the API key for integration.

 ### Installation